 Lee told DesignPRWire that the inspiration for her Free Hug Sofa came from watching her sister breastfeeding her baby with a breastfeeding cushion.
 She said the “warmth and stable image [sic]” in her mind made her smile, and that her main focus in designing the piece was bringing “happiness and comfort to the lonely, lonely people”.

-Not only does the sofa have a super comfy base, it also has enormous arms that can be wrapped around you as you curl up to relax, read a book or have a snooze.
+Not only does the sofa have a super comfy base, it also has enormous arms that can be wrapped around you as you curl up to relax, read a book or have

 Home is where the heart is, and this group of talented Canadian home and living bloggers take that expression quite literally.
 These top bloggers have opened their homes and their hearts to us to share their knowledge and inspiration for all things home decor.
 If you’re looking to mix up your decorating style or even steal a few new ideas to spruce up your living space, here are the blogs you want to follow:

 Do you love to cook, bake, create and decorate?
 So does Jo-Anna, the power behind this do-it-all blog.
 She has categories for almost any around-the-home project you can think of — from cooking and sewing to mason jar projects and cleaning ideas.
 When we saw this post about how to make a soap dispenser from a mason jar, we knew she was crafty.
 Once you start clicking around her blog, you may not be able to stop.